freyja92/freyja92/README.md

 - 👋 Hi, I’m @freyja92
-- 👀 I’m interested in learning as much as I can ASAP
+- 👀 I’m interested in learning as much as possible
-- 🌱 I’m currently learning through freeCodeCamp
+- 🌱 I’m currently looking for a job to put into practice what I've learned and to learn even more while making real useful projects.

 <!---